Fix “Error Establishing A Database Connection” in WordPress

 Stay Up-to-Date

-Always keep your WordPress core, plugins, and themes updated to the latest versions.
+Always keep your WordPress core, plugins, and themes up to date with the latest versions.
 Updates often include bug fixes and compatibility improvements that reduce the risk of database errors.

 Action Step: Subscribe to Seahawk’s blog for insights on the latest WordPress updates and tips for maintaining a healthy site.